twolodzko/tymwol.github.io/7-wastes.md

 date:   2021-06-12
 ---

 Lean was a way of improving manufacturing efficiency in [Toyota][toyota].
 [Lean software][lean-software] development and [lean startup][lean-startup] methodologies followed it.
 One of the key take-aways of lean is cutting off the unnecessary processes while leaving the ones that bring actual value.
 Could the ideas be translated to machine learning and data science?
-Let's walk through the [seven][wastes-1] [deadly wastes][wastes-2] and see if they apply to machine learning.
+Let's walk through the [seven][wastes-1] [deadly wastes][wastes-2] and explore examples of how they apply to machine learning.

 ## 1. Waste of defects